zouharvi/mff-student/speech_recognition_generation/notes_exam.md

 ## Usage

-Vector quantization is used in Speech Recognition (with HMMs) to model the probability of a (speech) vector in a specific state, which stores some probability model (that we train).
+Vector quantization (especially mixture density models) is used in Speech Recognition (with HMMs) to model the probability of a (speech) vector in a specific state, which stores some probability model (that we train).

 \pagebreak